vymjay/aprylo-nextjs/docs/01-GETTING-STARTED/ADMIN_SETUP.md

-# VB Cart Admin Panel Setup Guide
+# Aprylo Admin Panel Setup Guide

 ## Overview

-This guide will help you set up and use the VB Cart Admin Panel for managing your e-commerce store.
+This guide will help you set up and use the Aprylo Admin Panel for managing your e-commerce store.

 ## Quick Setup